Follow our 10 Step Strategy to Market your Rural Business

 1. Know your why

-We start by knowing your why.
+We start by knowing you’re why.
 I’ve written about this before in I believe in supporting businesses.
 In his TED Talk Simon Sinek explained that most businesses know what they do, some know how they do what they do – most however don’t know why they do what they do.
 Simon stresses that people don’t buy what you do, they buy why you do it.

 Before you read any more, watch the shortened version of Simon’s TED Talk, it will be 5 minutes of your time well spent.